JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 the desired completion (which can be scrolled through using the arrow keys).
 Juno also features enhanced displaying of output types.
 For example, types like `Array` show an arrow on the side.
 By clicking on the header for this output you will expand the array in the console.
-Note that floating point numbers also truncate their displays as well: to see more digits, click on the number.
+Note that floating point numbers truncate their displays as well: to see more digits, click on the number.

 ### Inline Evaluation